 Non-immigrant international students usually enter the United States using one of three visa types: F-1, J-1 or M-1.
 Each visa category is defined by its purpose for travel to the United States.

 The F-1 Visa is for students attending a full-time degree or academic program at a school, college or university.
 The F-1 Visa is valid for as long as it takes the student to finish his or her course of study.
-An F-1 Visa also allows students to work on campus and in some situations even off campus.
+An F-1 Visa also allows students to work on campus and in some situations even off-campus.

-The M-1 Visa is for students enrolled in non-academic or “vocational study.”
+The M-1 Visa is for students enrolled in the non-academic or “vocational study.”
 The M-1 Visa is valid for one year, but students may apply for extensions for up to three years.

 The J-1 College and University Student Program is one of the 15 J-1 program categories.
 J-1 university or college students must pursue a full course of study only at a post-secondary, accredited academic institution in the United States to maintain their J-1 status.
 The J-1 College and University Student Program offers study in all fields and opportunities to gain important career-related training as a student intern in a program that will fulfill the educational objectives for the student’s degree program in their home country.